larols/vmware-aria/aria-automation/subscriptions.md

 Give the subscription a name.
 Choose the Event Topic Compute Allocation.
 And set Action/Workflow to your newly created Action Rename VM.

-Enable Condition 'Filter event in topic' and add event.data.blueprintId =='' together with the cloud template ID that you recorded in between the ''.
-In my case this looks like this,
+Enable Condition 'Filter event in topic' and add *event.data.blueprintId ==''* together with the cloud template ID that you recorded earlier in between the ''.
+In my case it will looks like this,

 ```
 event.data.blueprintId =='b566ff96-8984-4054-883d-f4cf13211ea5'